haslo/devin_scrivener_picextract/README.md

 This Python script is designed to extract all images from a Scrivener project and save them to a specified output directory.

-## Requirements

-No external libraries are required to run this script as of now.
-If any dependencies are added in the future, they will be listed in the `requirements.txt` file.

 ## Usage

 To use the script, you need to have Python installed on your system.
 The script is compatible with macOS, which is similar to the Linux environment it was developed in.